 As soon as you leave the Wi-Fi network and connect to another Wi-Fi network that isn’t considered metered, Windows 10 will resume automatically downloading updates and using the other restricted features.
 You’ll need to set that Wi-Fi connection as metered after you connect to stop this from happening.

 Metered connections are a partial solution to Windows 10’s bandwidth-hungry nature.
 For people with limited Internet connections, it would likely be better to see more options here.
 For example, an option that told Windows to automatically download updates only between certain hours of the day would be ideal for ISPs that lift the data cap at off-hours.
-An option that allowed users to set wired Ethernet connections as metered would be ideal for countries where data caps are widespread and normal on home Internet connections.
+While Active Hours allow you to control the time of day when Windows 10 installs updates, this feature doesn’t allow you to control when Windows actually downloads them.